Gaganamjali-B/Weather-Checker/README.md

 Open the TASK3.html file in your browser.

 Enter a city name or allow location access to check the weather.

-📜 Internship Info

-This project fulfills Task 3 requirements:

-Create a Weather Application using HTML, CSS, and JavaScript

-Integrate a real-world API (OpenWeather API)

-Implement dynamic UI updates based on data

-Ensure the app is responsive and user-friendly

 ✨ Author